The Actors Centre was established by actors for actors in 1978.

 The Actors Centre’s aim is to continue to be recognised nationally and internationally by the creative and cultural sectors as the most prolific, vibrant and leading Centre for the professional development of actors throughout their careers.

 We are now very pleased to have extracts from Clive Swift's memoirs available for download.
-With an introduction from Actors Centre CEO, Louise Coles, these memoirs give a detailed sense of the Actors Centre's history and how it came to fruition.
+With an introduction Louise Coles, previous CEO to the Actors Centre, these memoirs give a detailed sense of the Actors Centre's history and how it came to fruition.
 Please click here to access the memoirs and we hope you enjoy them.

 - The Actors Centre was established with Sir Laurence Olivier as founding Patron.